kubernetes/website/docs/concepts/configuration/pod-priority-preemption.md

 [Pods](/docs/user-guide/pods) in Kubernetes 1.8 and later can have priority.
 Priority indicates importance of a pod relative to other pods.
 When a pod cannot be scheduled, scheduler tries to preempt (evict) lower priority pods in order to make scheduling of the pending pod possible.
-Soon, priority will also affect out-of-resource eviction ordering on the node.
+In a future Kubernetes release, priority will also affect out-of-resource eviction ordering on the node.

 Note that preemption does not respect PodDisruptionBudget; see [the limitations section](#poddisruptionbudget-is-not-supported) for more details.